 - Press the crumb mixture into the bottom and up the sides of a 9-inch springform pan.

 - Bake the crust for 8 minutes.
 Remove the pan from the oven and set on a rack.

 - In a large bowl, beat the cream cheese until smooth.
 Add the sugar and continue beating another couple minutes until smooth.

 - Beat in the pureed pumpkin.
 Beat in the eggs, one at a time, scraping the sides of the bowl as needed.

 - Mix in the vanilla extract, orange zest, cinnamon, nutmeg, and ginger.

-- Cool the cheesecake for 15 minutes on a rack.
-Carefully run a knife around the edge of the cake.
+- Carefully run a knife around the edge of the cake.
 Remove the sides of the pan and allow the cake to cool to room temperature on the rack.
 Chill the cake for several hours in the refrigerator.